Client Login

 Duplication

-Where a person consumes more than one media; i.e. they may read ‘The Times’ and ‘The Telegraph’.
+Duplication is where a person consumes more than one media; i.e. they may read ‘The Times’ and ‘The Telegraph’.

 Editorial

-Section of a publication written by a journalist such as an article or feature.
+An editorial is a section of a publication written by a journalist such as an article or feature.

 Executive Summary